Addressing the Sin of Racism

 Travel

 Participants are responsible for arranging their flights and transportation to and from downtown Montgomery.
 Taxis and ridesharing services are readily available at the Montgomery Regional Airport (MGM).

 It is also possible to fly to Hartsfield-Jackson Atlanta International Airport (ATL) or Birmingham-Shuttlesworth International Airport (BHM) and rent a car from there.
-Affordable and safe parking is available close to the hotel.

-Please be aware that the Atlanta airport is in the Eastern Time zone and Montgomery, Alabama is in the Central Time zone.
+Please be aware that the Atlanta airport is in the Eastern Time zone and Montgomery, AL is in the Central Time zone.